dagd/dagd/documentation/creating_applications.markdown

 Basically it comes down to this:

-1. Add a route to src/route.php
+1. Add a route to config.dev.php's `general.routemap` array...

     '/test/(.+)/?$' => 'DaGdTestController',

 2. Create the application in src/applications.
 The apps are simple enough that you should be able to copy an existing one and modify it to fit your needs.
-NOTE: The main file of the application must be named the same as the directory it is in.
-For example, 'applications/test/' should have a file inside of it named 'test.php'.

-3. Tell the application what 'DaGdTestController' actually is. -- That is, import the application into index.php.
+**NOTE: The main file of the application must be named the same as the directory it is in.
+For example, 'applications/test/' should have a file inside of it named 'test.php'.**

-    require_application('test');
+3. Tell the application what 'DaGdTestController' actually is. -- That is, add the application to the `general.applications` array config.dev.php.

 Remember to check your web server error logs for debugging.
 Enable `general.debug` in the config to get detailed output (to the browser -- don't enable this in production) about what the app is doing.